 The #1 Biggest Mistake When Making Bone Broth

-You’ve likely heard about some of the health benefits of bone broth from your favorite paleo bloggers, and maybe you’re already accustomed to making bone broth at home.
+You’ve likely heard about some of the benefits of bone broth from your favorite paleo bloggers, and maybe you’re already accustomed to making bone broth at home.

 It’s pretty easy to make bone broth.
 But did you know that there’s a critical step in the bone-broth making process that’s often forgotten?